enzoevers/piezo2midi/Docs/PiezoInputCircuit.md

 ### Drum pad piezo signal

-The same was done with with Alesis drum pad, and my own DIY drum pad (created based on the [open-e-drum project](https://open-e-drums.com/hardware/download_pad.html)).
+The same was done with the Alesis drum pad (8-inch), and my own DIY drum pads (8-inch and 10-inch) (created based on the [open-e-drum project](https://open-e-drums.com/hardware/download_pad.html)).
 For the DIY pad I used the same circuit (voltage divider) as the Alesis pad.
 However, instead of a 20K ohm resister I used a 22K ohm resister since that was the closest value I had.

 All scope images of a hit where made by hitting the center of the pad with a drum stick.

-Testing the Alesis 8 inch pad.
+#### Alesis 8-inch pad

+The signal after a hit shows a lot more oscillations than the bare piezo.
+Most likely because of the other materials in the pad that resonate as well.

+The signals has an amplitude of ~13V and goes back to ground after ~40ms.

 <div class="row">
   <div class="column">